Liver Health and Adrenal Fatigue Syndrome – Part 1

 Is it possible to combat metabolic pains, traveling aches due to a congested liver, with the Bemer Machine?
 I had some aches that I believe were metabolites, after using the Bemer Machine at ’10’ for 8 minutes, I noticed the aches had decreased and after a short time had ceased.

 Yes, the Bemer machine helps to increase the circulation.
 Therefore more metabolites can be carried away.
 If you have AFS, you have to be careful not to overdo it.

 When the adrenals become more stable, and the liver is no longer congested can you introduce caffeine back into the system?

 Studies have shown that 1 cup of coffee could have health benefits.
 You should know that if you do drink coffee, it is for pleasure only and not to stimulate you.

 How bad are energy drinks on the liver?
 Is there a specific supplement that is worse than the others?
-Or is the blend itself too heavy for the liver to metabolize?

 If you need to take energy drinks to get through the day, you may be suffering from AFS.
 When you have AFS, it does affect your liver.
 Supplementation is hard to recommend, sometimes singles are better, sometimes a combination is more effective because of the synergistic effect.

 I am sensitive to lemon and lime.
 Do you have other recommendations to alkalize water and help with gently detoxing my liver?